BelalElolahi/data-structures-and-algorithms/python/code_challenges/linked_list/README1.md

 + arguments: value, new value
 + adds a new node with the given new value immediately after the first node that has the value specified

+insert before
++ arguments: value, new value
++ adds a new node with the given new value immediately before the first node that has the value specified

 # whiteBoard
 ![Linked List insertion](linked_list/assets/linked_list_insertions.jpg)